Lisboa Card: Combination Ticket

 Torre de Belém (Belém Tower)

-The towers architectural style is called ‘Manueline’, which is a Portuguese style which involved intricate and elaborate decorations and often includes maritime elements such as ropes, knots, and crosses (which are present in Belém Tower).
+The towers architectural style is called ‘Manueline’, which includes intricate decorations and often includes maritime elements such as ropes, knots, and crosses (which are present in Belém Tower).

-Given its origins as a point of defence, the tower is a blend of a traditional medieval keep and a modern fortification and uses clever artillery placement for its time.
-It also includes a bastion with a hexagonal shape that juts out into the river to ensure it had a good vantage point, and a four-story tower to keep watch.
+Given its origins as a point of defence, the tower is a blend of a traditional medieval keep and a modern fortification and used clever artillery placement for its time.
+It also has a bastion with a hexagonal shape that juts out into the river to ensure it had a good vantage point, and a four-story tower to keep watch.

 Its decorations include detailed carvings, armillary spheres, the cross of the Order of Christ, and even a rhinoceros sculpture, which is believed to be inspired by the arrival of an Indian rhinoceros in Lisbon!

-As the tower sits along the waterfront, it offers incredible views of the Tagus River and the surrounding area, which is one of the reasons why its such a popular tourist attraction.
-Visitors can climb to the top and enjoy the panoramic views.
+As the tower sits along the waterfront, it offers great views of the Tagus River and the surrounding area, which is one of the reasons why its such a popular attraction.

 Jerónimos Monastery